The Psychology of Protest: How Crowds Think, Feel, and Act Together

 This article explores four key psychological dimensions of protests: mass protest psychology, collective action, moral courage, and crowd behavior.

-1. Mass Protest Psychology: When Individual Minds Become a Shared Mind
+Mass Protest Psychology: When Individual Minds Become a Shared Mind

+At the core of any protest lies a psychological shift: people stop thinking only as individuals and begin thinking as part of a group.
 Social psychology calls this process social identity activation.
 According to Social Identity Theory (Tajfel & Turner), individuals define themselves partly through group membership.
 During protests, identity shifts from “I am one person” to “I am part of us.”

 This shift produces several psychological effects: